-Just got your DJI Mavic Pro and wondering what micro SD card to buy?
+Just got your DJI Mavic Pro and wondering what micro SD memory card to buy?

 Don't worry, it is a very common question.
 And one that is often hard to find a good answer for online.

 So, I decided to go on the hunt and find out all about Micro SD Cards and the Mavic Pro.
 A marriage made in heaven :>

 There is one simple answer to this question (first) and then further down I also go into more detail and consider all the questions people have asked and answered on the subject of memory cards for the Mavic Pro.

 You can use the navigation on the right to jump to a specific section.

 There are a couple of technical factors to take into account when choosing your micro SD card.